 India set to evacuate diplomats from Mazar-e-Sharif after Taliban takes control of six Afghan provincial capitals

-The insurgents now have their eyes on Mazar-i-Sharif, whose fall would signal the total collapse of government control in a region that has traditionally been anti-Taliban
+The insurgents now have their eyes on Mazar-e-Sharif, whose fall would signal the total collapse of government control in a region that has traditionally been anti-Taliban

 India is set to evacuate its diplomats from Mazar-e-Sharif even as the Taliban took control of six Afghan provincial capitals on Tuesday after a blitz across the north that forced tens of thousands to flee for the relative safety of Kabul and other centres.